-3 hours--Prereq.: Grade of "C" or better in 4165, 4214 and 4374.
-This course focuses on synthesis and application of standards of nursing practice to care of clients with multiple complex adaptational alterations.
-Students will use informatics and evidence based practice to analyze client data and improve health-related outcomes in diverse populations.
-Classroom 2 hours, clinical 3 hours.
-Travel is required.
+3 hours--Focus on synthesizing knowledge into critical thinking, prioritization, and application of the standards of nursing practice to care of clients across the healthcare continuum.
+Students will use informatics and evidence-based practice to analyze client data and improve healthrelated outcomes in diverse populations.
+(Full acceptance to the Nursing Program required.)